 Analytics and insights: This came up again and again as a focus for organizations.
-Regardless of industry, size or business objectives, the requirement for access to deep data and analytics was universal.
+Regardless of industry, size or business objectives, the requirement for access to deep data and payment analytics was universal.
 Data is revolutionizing the digital world and the emphasis is shifting to analysing that data, using it to better inform business decisions and more effectively plan for the future.

 Security: As the volume of data grows, the security of that data is front of mind of all the biggest player in the payments space.
 Data breaches are highly destructive to a company and a major destroyer of consumer trust.
 No matter the size of an organization, data security is critical to survival.

 Real-time visibility: The ability to see transaction volumes, decline levels, errors, thresholds and traffic in real-time is critical.
 Not only does this allow teams to quickly pinpoint and resolve issues, but it enables them to move from reactive to proactive management, pre-empting problems before they impact customers.